webpack/webpack.js.org/content/how-to/develop-using-vagrant.md

 ```

 This makes the server only accessible on `127.0.0.1`, which is fine, because nginx takes care of making it available on your host PC.

+## Conclusion

+We made the Vagrant box accessible from a static IP, and then made webpack-dev-server publicly accessible so it is reachable from a browser.
+We then tackled a common problem that VirtualBox doesn't send out filesystem events, causing the server to not reload on file changes.